solliancenet/Azure-Machine-Learning-Dev-Guide/model-deployment/deployment-target-options.md

 If you need to make predictions on large quantities of data asynchronously, or if you require intensive compute for scoring, you can use Azure Machine Learning service to make batch predictions.
 Making batch predictions (or batch scoring) provides a cost-effective inference with unparalleled throughput for asynchronous applications.
 If you are trying to perform inference on data sets up to terabytes of data, requiring high throughput, performing batch processing using the Azure Machine Learning compute target is your best bet.

-When you perform batch scoring, you store the results output to a file store, like [Azure Files](https://docs.microsoft.com/azure/storage/files/storage-files-introduction) or [Blob storage](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-introduction), either of which are created for you when you provision your Azure Machine Learning service workspace.
+When you perform batch scoring, you store the results output to a file store, like [Azure Files](https://docs.microsoft.com/azure/storage/files/storage-files-introduction) or [Blob storage](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-introduction), either of which is created for you when you provision your Azure Machine Learning service workspace.
 Whereas, with real-time scoring using a web service-deployed model, you are making low-latency requests by sending small amounts of data and receiving a score immediately as an output from the service.

 ## Azure IoT Edge

 If you need to perform analytics on a Linux hardware device that lives "on the edge", that is, not in the cloud but close to where your IoT hardware or sensors live, you can deploy your models to an Azure IoT Edge device.
 One such use case is you want to respond to emergencies as quickly as possible by running anomaly detection workloads at the edge.

-[Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/about-iot-edge) is an Internet of Things (IoT) service that builds on top of [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub).
-This service is meant for customers who want to analyze data on devices, a.k.a. "at the edge", instead of in the cloud.
-By moving parts of your workload to the edge, your devices can spend less time sending messages to the cloud and react more quickly to changes in status.
+[Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/about-iot-edge) is a service built on top of [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub) that helps you analyze data on devices (at the edge) rather than in the cloud.
+This strategy works well when internet connectivity or latency is an issue, and when you want your devices to react more quickly to status changes by moving parts of your workload to the edge.

 When you deploy to an Azure IoT Edge device using Azure Machine Learning service, you are deploying your model into an **IoT Edge module**, which is a Docker-compatible container.
 This is not unlike deploying to AKS or an ACI container.
-Multiple modules can be configured to communicate with each other, creating a pipeline of data processing.
-You can develop custom modules or package certain Azure services into modules that provide insights offline and at the edge.
+You can create a data processing pipeline by enabling multiple modules to communicate with each other.
+These modules can be ones you develop from scratch or can be created by packaging certain Azure services, such as Stream Analytics or Azure Functions, to provide insights offline and at the edge.

 ## Next steps